3rfaan/arch-everforest/README.md

 $ EDITOR=nvim visudo
 ```

-Uncomment the following line:
+Uncomment the following line in order to use the `sudo` command without password prompt:

 ```
 %wheel ALL=(ALL) NOPASSWD: ALL
 ```

-You can then login as your newly created user:
+You can then log in as your newly created user:

 ```
 $ su <your username>